CodecoolKRK20171/battleship-in-the-oo-way-imn/README.md

 * `read_file`

-  Reads data from file and formats list of lists to a string.
+  Reads data from file and prints formated list of lists to a string.

 * `print_table(table, table_list)`